|Examination Board||Cambridge International Examinations|

 Students can take the full two year A-level, or an AS level which can be taken as a ‘stand-alone’ qualification.

 - The AS level is worth 50% of the whole A-level.

 - The A2 level is also worth 50% of the total marks awarded for an A-level.

-- The AS level comprises two 1.5 hour long papers (Paper One and Paper Two) which must be taken at the same time (i.e. in the same exam period, on different days), mainly short 2 mark questions but with a couple of short essay questions.
+- The AS level comprises two 1.5 hour long papers (Paper One and Paper Two) which must be taken at the same time (i.e. in the same exam period, on different days), mainly short answer questions but with a couple of essay questions.

-- The A2 exam, Paper 3, lasts 3 hours and is taken at one sitting.
+- The A2 also consists of two 1.5 hour papers, one on theory and one on applications.
 It comprises a choice of essay questions.